Antonio Lombardo (sculptor): Life

-Lombardo was born in Venice, the brother of Tullio Lombardo and son of Pietro Lombardo.
-The Lombardo family worked together to sculpt church decorations and tombs.
-He died in Ferrara, where he worked as marble master for Duke Alfonso I. Lombardo also worked in bronze, and his output encompasses secular and mythological subjects as well as sacred pieces.
+In 1504 Lombardo was commissioned to build a funerary chapel in the atrium of the Basilica of San Marco for Cardinal Giovanni Battista Zen.
+Lombardo is credited with both the design of the chapel and the bronze figures of the Madonna and Child.
 His 1505 marble relief of St. Anthony making a new-born child speak in defense of its mother's honor, in the Basilica of Saint Anthony of Padua, has been cited as his masterpiece.